In these terms and conditions, unless the context otherwise requires:

 9.2.1 in the other party’s possession and at its free lawful disposal prior to disclosure to it by the other party;

-9.2.3 or has become publically known other than as a result of a breach of this clause 9;is independently developed by the employees of the receiving party without reference to or knowledge of the other party’s Confidential Information; or
+9.2.3 is independently developed by the employees of the receiving party without reference to or knowledge of the other party’s Confidential Information; or

 9.2.4 was received by the receiving Party from an independent third party who had full right of disclosure and such information was not subject to any obligation of confidentiality or prohibition of use.